 #3 – Eco-friendly

 A recent report from the World Energy Council reported that hydroelectric power accounted for about 1,064 GW of installed capacity in the year 2016.
 To put that in context, each KWh takes about 0.36 kilograms of coal to generate.
 Thereby, hydroelectric power is an eco-friendly option compared to coal and fossil fuel, which accounts for a major chunk of the total emissions.
-Also, using hydroelectric power mitigates the emissions of greenhouse gases that is equivalent to the combustion of 4.4 million barrels of petroleum each day.
+Also, using hydroelectric power mitigates the emissions of greenhouse gases that are equivalent to the combustion of 4.4 million barrels of petroleum each day.
 Additionally, hydropower production doesn’t have any toxic byproducts that would harm the environment.

 #4 – Flexibility

 An interesting hydroelectric power benefit is its ability to scale the supply of electricity as per the need.
 When the demand for electricity is low, excess energy can be used to pump water to an upper reservoir.
 Conversely, when the demand for electricity surges, the stored water is released to power the turbines.
-The drawback of other form of energy such as wind or solar is that they can only be used when there is sufficient wind flow or sunlight; whereas, water is constantly available.
+The drawback of other forms of energy such as wind or solar is that they can only be used when there is sufficient wind flow or sunlight; whereas, water is constantly available.
 Additionally, at the time of blackout or peak demand, hydroelectricity can be flawlessly fed into the main electric grid system compared to other energy sources.

 #5 – Picks up water shortage slack

 Hydropower has various other uses apart from electricity generation.
-The collected water can be easily used for irrigation, for drinking water purpose, or rainwater harvesting.
+The collected water can be easily used for irrigation, drinking water purposes, or rainwater harvesting.
 Storing water in such a way also assists in the reduction of vulnerability during droughts and floods.
 Additionally, impoundment hydropower can create a reservoir for recreational activities such as fishing, swimming, and boating.

 To know more about hydroelectric power benefits, hydroelectricity, renewable energy sources, clean energy, and electric grid: